vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

    </form>
    <details markdown="block">
      <summary>Answer</summary>
-     b) By representing real-world entities with classes and objects
+     By representing real-world entities with classes and objects
    </details>

 3. Which of the following is true about a class in Java?